Yoneshwar/MAE-598-Design-Optimizations-Class-works/README.md

 # MAE-598-Design-Optimizations-Class-works
-# I am  working on the first homework by getting used to github, python
+# I am getting used to github, python